Fukushima Radiation ‘Signature’ Found In California Wine, According To Study

-A new study shows that there is a Fukushima radiation “signature,” or “imprint,” found in California wine produced after the Fukushima nuclear disaster in 2011, detailed MIT Technology Review.
+A new study shows that there is a Fukushima radiation “signature”, or “imprint,” found in California wine produced after the Fukushima nuclear disaster in 2011, detailed MIT Technology Review.
 The study was conducted by French pharmacologist Philippe Hubert.

 Hubert discovered that he could accurately date wines without opening the wine bottles by checking for cesium-137.
 This is because cesium-137 was released into the atmosphere in large quantities during specific years.